CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

    },
 ```

-This fixes the console error, so now we just have the failing test that the API method wasn't called.
-Let's fix that by calling it:
+This fixes the error, so now we just get the expectation failure that `api.createRestaurant` wasn't called.
+Update the `create` action to call it:

 ```diff
    actions: {